Law enforcement in the Czech Republic: Rangers

 Supervision of adherence to laws in specific areas is handed to authority of sworn rangers (stráž).
 Rangers are civilians who conduct their duties with vested public authority.

 Rangers generally have the authority to request identification of persons in their jurisdiction and issuing fines for breaches of respective laws.
 Due to their very limited authority, they may request assistance of municipal or state police when needed.
 When necessary, they may also detain a person until the state police arrives - anyone is legally obliged to obey ranger's order to wait for the arrival of state police.

 Rangers can be armed under the same rules as any other civilians, see Gun politics in the Czech Republic.
 Unlike members of Municipal Police, who are also considered civilians with vested public authority, rangers are obliged to carry their firearms concealed.
 Exception being Gamekeeper Rangers, who can carry their hunting rifles openly within a hunting area.

-There four types of rangers in the Czech Republic, each of them being established by a separate act of law:
+There are four types of rangers in the Czech Republic, each of them being established by a separate act of law: